ericoporto/ags-manual-wiki/Object.md

 You must use this command before calling Animate, so that AGS knows which view to animate the object with.

+**NOTE:** this may be unexpected, but calling this function will play any sound linked to the given frame.
+This is because SetView may also be used to manually switch between frames without using [Animate](Object#objectanimate) command.

 Example:

     object[3].SetView(14);